ontolex/frequency-attestation-corpus-information/index.md

 ![](img/ontolex-element.png "frac:Observable")
 Fig. 1. `frac:Observable` as a superclass of ontolex:LexicalEntry, ontolex:Form, ontolex:LexicalSense and ontolex:LexicalConcept

-For OntoLex, we assume that frequency, attestation and corpus information can be provided about _every_ linguistic content element in the core model and in existing or forthcoming OntoLex modules.
-This includes ontolex:Form (for token frequency, etc.), ontolex:LexicalEntry (frequency of disambiguated lemmas), ontolex:LexicalSense (sense frequency), ontolex:LexicalConcept (e.g., synset frequency), lexicog:Entry (if used for representing homonyms: frequency of non-disambiguated lemmas), etc. (cf. Fig. 1).
+For OntoLex, we assume that frequency, attestation and corpus information can be provided about _every_ linguistic content element in the OntoLex-Lemon core model and in existing or forthcoming OntoLex modules.
+This includes `ontolex:Form` (for token frequency, etc.), `ontolex:LexicalEntry` (frequency of disambiguated lemmas), `ontolex:LexicalSense` (sense frequency), `ontolex:LexicalConcept` (e.g., synset frequency), `lexicog:Entry` (if used for representing homonyms: frequency of non-disambiguated lemmas), etc. (cf. Fig. 1).
-In particular, we consider all these elements as being countable, annotatable/attestable and suitable for a numerical representation by means of a vector (embedding).
-For this reason, we introduce frac:Observable as a top-level element within the FrAC module that is used to define the rdfs:domain of any properties that link lexical and corpus-derived information.
+In particular, we consider all these elements as being countable, annotatable/attestable and suitable for a numerical representation by means of an embedding.
+For this reason, we introduce `frac:Observable` as a top-level element within the FrAC module that is used to define the `rdfs:domain` of any properties that link lexical and corpus-derived information.

 > **Note:** The definition `frac:Observable` does not posit an exhaustive list of possible observables.
 Instead, anything that can be observed in a corpus can be defined as `frac:Observable`.
 This includes elements of OntoLex modules not listed here (e.g., `decomp:Component`, `synsem:SyntacticArgument`, etc.) or future OntoLex vocabularies.
 Likewise, it can also include URIs which have no relation to OntoLex whatsoever, as these are foreseen as external elements that OntoLex-Lemon can provide information about, but only if they are based on or linked with corpus information, attested in a document, a text or its annotations.